adamfowleruk/mljs/planning.md

   - DONE BUG not loading facets on MarkLogic Document on workplace explorer page
   - DONE BUG page urls not showing up on app edit page
   - BUG MAJOR REST API ignoring collection parameter when POST ing search (and likely other query string params) - make this a query parameter when using post
+   - Check with 7.0-3 that this has been fixed - may not need to fix this in MLJS
   - DONE BUG Configure page link not working in Workplace app
   - DONE BUG page navbar or page list not updating when existing page edited to have new page url
   - DONE BUG Home location settings on geocontext (none appear)